Saturday, October 16, 2010

 Laughing?
 After the game that, in the event the Yankees win this series, will go down in history as the Rangers' own Bill Buckner Game?
 Their Steve Bartman Game?
 Their Black Friday?
 (Phillies 1977.)
 Their Game 6?
 (Giants 2002.)
 Their Game 7?
 (Indians 1997.)

-The author of the blog River Avenue Blues (see link to the right) says the Yankees got lucky.
-Yeah, they got lucky they faced the Rangers bullpen!
+The author of the blog River Avenue Blues says the Yankees got lucky.
+Yeah, they got lucky that they faced the Rangers bullpen!
 Darren Oliver?
 What's the matter, Nolan, couldn't activate yourself?
 No, the matter was Arthur Rhodes and Armando Benitez weren't available!
 Ah, but Kerry Wood was... and he was available to the Rangers at this season's trade deadline, and he's from the Dallas suburbs!
 How did these bozos miss that?

 Face it, if Cliff Lee doesn't go 9 in Game 3 -- and even if he does, and it's only tied after 9 -- this could be a sweep.
 Cue the chant: "You can't beat us!"